gospeldesk/www.gospeldesk.org/_posts/0000-01-01-towards-a-synaxis-of-the-gospels.md

 I made a drawing of all the people in the Gospels, arranged hierarchically.
-The occasion was the invitation of a friend to add a page to a notebook of
-pleasantries: poems, recipes, reminiscences, and so forth.
+The occasion was the invitation of a friend to add a page to a notebook of poems, recipes, reminiscences, and so forth.
 I offer it here not as any sort of final word, but rather as a suggestion to others more knowledgeable than I in the Scriptures and the Church's cosmology, and more skilled in art (the bar is low, friends).
 What is missing or misplaced?
 What future iconography might this inspire?

-I titled this drawing, "Synaxis of the Gospels."
+I titled the drawing, "Synaxis of the Gospels."
 The people are arranged as follows.

 ### Holy Trinity